Get A Free Initial Consultation: (954) 458-8655

 Stair Components Are Also Regulated for Safety

-Risers (the vertical part of a stair) and runs (the horizontal length of a stair) are also regulated by federal regulation and state and local building codes since they are integral to providing for efficient and safe movement.
+Risers (the vertical part of a stair) and runs (the horizontal length of a stair) are also regulated by state and local building codes since they are integral to providing for efficient and safe movement.

 Procedures to Keep Stairs Safe